From boredom to a lack of training, there are plenty of reasons why dogs misbehave.

 The links between dog gut health and behavior problems are still a developing area of research, so we can expect to learn a whole lot more as new studies continue to be published.

 In the meantime, it’s becoming increasingly clear just how important it is for every pet parent to ensure that their dog has a healthy gut microbiome.
-Find out why in our gut guide.
+Find out why in our article.

 The key to promoting a healthy gut is to maintain the right balance between good and bad bacteria in your dog’s digestive system.
 This means feeding a high-quality diet specifically formulated to nourish the beneficial bacteria in your pet’s digestive system — like Heed.